zoekaputa/heat-quilt/README.md

 ### Project Description:

 This project is a crochet quilt representing a data heat map, which is a data visulization technique that seperates data in subsections using two variables then displayes them in a grid.
 Rather than displaying data by color or shade, Heat Quilt uses heat to represent quanitites of data.
-The project is aimed to display data related to sexula violence in the city of Seattle along with examining our current state of data visulization and representation to find a more embodied and appreciative form of interacting with data.
+The project is aimed to display data related to sexual violence in the city of Seattle along with examining our current state of data visulization and representation to find a more embodied and appreciative form of interacting with data.

+This project first produces a heat map of particular offenses (Fondling, Sexual Assult with an Object, and Peeping Tom) in particular neigborhoods of Seattle (Roosevelt/Ravenna, Wallingford, University).
+This heat map is included as "heatmap_blanket.png" in the "arduino-code-and-cirucit" folder.
+Each bucket of this heat map is then compared to the average number of data present in a bucket.
+If any given bucket is higher than the average, the corresponding sqaure of the heat map blanket is also heated.
+If not, the corresponding sqaure is not heated.

 Heat Quilt drew inspiration from the concepts of data humanism and data feminism, as discussed in Georigia Lupi's work Data Humanism: *The Revolutionary Future of Data Visualization* and Data Feminism as discussed in Catherine D'Ignazio and Lauren Klein's book *Data Feminism*.
 Data today is so far removed from embodiment, from the source it represents.
 By bringing physicality back to the numbers and categories of data, I mean to depart data from the human superiority that reigns over it.